 Panel Discussion: Managing innovation in the public sector: From ecosystems & portfolios to action

-People’s expectations about participation in public decision making has changed.
-Citizens are less trusting of government, but are also more engaged on issues that affect them and their community.
-They expect to be involved in a range of ways that allow them to contribute meaningfully to decisions that impact them.
+People’s expectations about participation in public decision making have changed.
+Citizens are less trusting of government, but are also more engaged on issues that affect them and their communities.
+They expect to be involved in a wide range of ways that allow them to meaningfully contribute to decisions that impact them.
 Democratic innovations - institutions that deepen people’s participation in political decision making processes - have been shifting power towards citizens, allowing them to inform and shape how policies and services are designed.
 This session will explore examples of democratic innovations being designed and implemented in a way for citizen participation to be productive, and the effect this has on improving public decision making and strengthening society’s democratic fitness.

 Dan PodjedExecutive AdvisorEASA Applied Anthropology Network

 Gaëtane Ricard-NihoulMemberCommon Secretariat of The Conference On the Future of Europe

 Zakia ElvangDemocracy Advisor and EntrepreneurWe Do Democracy

 ModeratorAlessandro BellantoniHead of Open Government UnitOrganisation for Economic Cooperation and Development